saltstack/salt-install-guide/docs/topics/_includes/install-overview.rst

     - :ref:`accept-keys`

   * - 8
-    - Verify that the installation was successful.
+    - Verify that the installation was successful by sending a test ping.
     - :ref:`verify-install`